yunusajib/age-detection-ml/README.md

 ## Overview

-🚀 [Try the Live Demo](https://age-detection-ml.streamlit.app/) - Test the model with your own images!
+🚀 Try the Live Demo
+ - Test the model with your own images!

 This project demonstrates a systematic approach to building production-grade machine learning systems through iterative improvement, rigorous testing, and honest evaluation of real-world performance.
-I developed three progressively sophisticated deep learning models for simultaneous prediction of age, gender, and ethnicity from facial images, achieving **84.9% gender accuracy** and **70.3% ethnicity accuracy** on test data.
+I developed three progressively sophisticated deep learning models for simultaneous prediction of age, gender, and ethnicity from facial images, achieving 84.9% gender accuracy and 70.3% ethnicity accuracy on test data.

-**What makes this project valuable:**
+What makes this project valuable:

-- **Systematic methodology**: Clear progression from baseline to production-grade models
+Systematic methodology: Clear progression from baseline to production-grade models

-- **Problem-solving documentation**: Detailed solutions to class collapse and overfitting
+Problem-solving documentation: Detailed solutions to class collapse and overfitting

-- **Real-world validation**: Honest assessment of the gap between test metrics and deployment performance
+Real-world validation: Honest assessment of the gap between test metrics and deployment performance

+Deployment insights: Highlights why academic performance may not translate directly to real-world usage

-- **Production mindset**: Focus on practical deployment challenges and limitations
+Production mindset: Focus on practical deployment challenges and limitations

+⚠️ Note on Deployment:
+Even though the models perform well on the test dataset, real-world testing revealed critical gaps:

+Gender predictions are biased toward the dominant class (Male)

+Ethnicity predictions often collapse to a few classes (0 or 1)

+Age predictions tend to underestimate real ages

+These issues are caused by dataset biases, preprocessing mismatches, limited demographic coverage, and out-of-distribution inputs.
+They illustrate the difference between test metrics and real-world deployment performance.
 ---

 ## Key Results